Ellen Maddox on Mezcal North: 3/5 stars:

-I was immediately upset upon entering, as not a single cuck—bearded employee or nose-ring wearing patron—commented on my socks.
-I ordered my food with disgust, hoping my vitriolic tone whilst ordering the roasted quinoa, spinach and quinoa bowl would give me away, bringing deserved attention to my socks, but nothing was said!
+I was immediately upset upon entering, as not a single cuck—bearded employee or nose-ringed patron—commented on my socks.
+I ordered my food with disgust, hoping my vitriolic tone whilst ordering the spinach, tofu, and quinoa bowl would give me away, bringing deserved attention to my socks, but nothing was said!
 I couldn’t believe it.

 I took my food to an empty table in the center of the restaurant, hoping that I would finally gain the ire of some hip liberal idiot who majors in gender studies or some other useless subject that isn’t engineering.
 I even slipped my shoes off and placed my feet up on the chair across from me, hoping people would catch a glance of my socks and become infuriated.
 After staring at different tables for 20 minutes, all with no response, I thought I should finally try my food—I did pay for it.
 It must have taken me another twenty minutes just to force a single piece of tofu in my mouth: I imagined my 45-year-old man tits would only inflate to a double-G cup upon ingesting this soy product, my hormones inverting wildly, my testosterone levels practically sinking into the negatives.